Our contemporary lifestyles and technology hide the things that connect us to our planet and each other.

 I need to think about where my power will come from and how I can heat my home in cold weather.
 If I want heat or to cook, I need to know how much propane and diesel fuel I need and how much I have on hand.
 I also need to know how much charge my batteries have, and how many watts my refrigerator or heater uses.
 And I need to know where and when I need to recharge my batteries every day.

 If I need something I don’t have access to, I must reach out and create a connection with another human.
 I need to ask for help.
 Not to become dependent, but to exercise my interdependence.
 I am confronted with needs where I am less competent or equipped to handle on my own.
 I rely much more on my community now for my everyday survival.

 I have also become keenly aware of how every decision is connected to some kind of input/output process or system.
-Every little detail must be somehow accounted for in this life off-grid (which is, ironically, literally disconnected from the grid).
+Every little detail must be somehow accounted for in this life off-grid.
 Every resource has a source, and using my resources produces some kind of waste that I have to decide how to deal with.

 My life is lived more spread-out.
 I can’t really hide away in my little trailer all day, but have to distribute my presence throughout my community for my needs.
 If I want a shower, I need to go to the gym.
 If I need to work, I need to find some wifi at the library or coffee-shop.
 My art studio is located in a different town from where my mailbox is.
 If I want to paint or pick up mail, I have to plan for it and consider whether I have the fuel to go that day.

 None of my needs is hidden from me.
 Living with a tiny footprint, I have to make some kind of decision or action for each element.
 It’s right there in my face.